 The Burnt Chef Project, a non-profit social enterprise, is dedicated to supporting hospitality workers.
 They provide tools, services, and training to help workers manage stress, burnout, and other mental health challenges.
 Their Burnt Chef Journal Podcast is also a popular resource, offering stories of hope and resilience.

-The Burnt Chef Project is committed to building the capability of owners, line managers, and employees to create a better workplace culture.
-They are also working to enhance awareness of mental health and the importance of having open conversations about it.
+The Burnt Chef Project is dedicated to enhancing the capabilities of owners, line managers, and employees to foster a more positive workplace culture.
+They are also working to improve awareness of mental health and the importance of having open conversations about it.

 Best mental health podcasts